Kong/docs.konghq.com/src/gateway/how-kong-works/routing-traffic.md

 Host: anything.com
 ```

-For each of these requests, Kong detects that their normalized URL path is prefixed with
+For each of these requests, {{site.base_gateway}} detects that their normalized URL path is prefixed with
-one of the Routes's `paths` values.
-By default, Kong would then proxy the
+one of the routes's `paths` values.
+By default, {{site.base_gateway}} would then proxy the
 request upstream without changing the URL path.

 When proxying with path prefixes, **the longest paths get evaluated first**.
-This allow you to define two Routes with two paths: `/service` and
+This allow you to define two routes with two paths: `/service` and
 `/service/resource`, and ensure that the former does not "shadow" the latter.

 #### Using Regex in paths

-Kong supports regular expression pattern matching for an Route's `paths` field
+{{site.base_gateway}} supports regular expression pattern matching for an route's `paths` field
 via [PCRE](http://pcre.org/) (Perl Compatible Regular Expression).
 You can
-assign paths as both prefixes and Regex to a Route at the same time.
+assign paths as both prefixes and Regex to a route at the same time.

 For a path to be considered as Regex, it must fall **outside** of the following regex: